Preview Mode Links will not work in preview mode

 Bob Ferguson

-over fifteen years ago
+almost sixteen years ago

 I don’t want to disagree with Robin’s methods; however, I don’t believe that he has “solved the problem of requirements quality.”